 A collective consciousness, in which people see themselves primarily as citizens and as Hongkongers, is firmly entrenched in the movement.
 This form of subjectivity is not only manifested in the daily “Hongkongers, add oil!” or “Hongkongers, resist!” chants, but also the movement’s liberal rhetoric around defending the “rule of law,” “One Country, Two Systems,” and “human rights.”
 In sum, the identity politics of “the true Hongkonger” has become fused into the movement, with very little space for dissecting what this actually means.

 This is problematic for a few reasons.
-The first is that it lays a foundation for a xenophobic, right-wing politics.
+The first is that it lays a foundation for xenophobic, right-wing politics.
 These identity politics end up determining who the movement counts as part of Hong Kong’s public; in other words, who is deserving of democracy and better rights protections.
-But labels like “Hongkonger” are exclusionary by their nature, because they are inevitably defined against a foreign “other.”
+But labels like “Hongkonger” are exclusionary by nature, because they are inevitably defined against a foreign “other.”
 It almost invariably excludes Mainlanders (especially Mainland immigrants), but it also often excludes Hong Kong’s non-Han Chinese minorities—particularly South Asians—who are frequently stereotyped as unassimilable, dirty, and involved in organised crime.
 If Hong Kong’s protest movement were to truly “win,” would these groups be included in Hong Kong’s democracy?

 Some dismiss this argument by pointing out that some members of Hong Kong’s minority communities “proved themselves to be true Hongkongers” by supporting and participating in the protests.
 But we should be wary of such conditional acceptance: Who has the right to decide what makes one a true Hongkonger?
 What do we do with those who do not fit those criteria?
-What about South Asians in Hong Kong who are routinely targeted, harassed and brutalised by the police, who arguably have longer-standing reasons to join in a movement against police brutality, but who are nevertheless ambivalent about the movement because none of its demands are directly relevant to their community’s needs?
+What about South Asians in Hong Kong who are routinely targeted, harassed and brutalised by the police, who arguably have longer-standing reasons to join in a movement against police brutality, but who are nevertheless ambivalent about the movement because none of its demands is directly relevant to their community’s needs?
 If those supporting the movement have a different idea of what social justice looks like compared to the movement’s mainstream, will they be included in the process of building a new society?
 Is it possible to reconcile this exclusionary practice with a supposedly universal and participatory democracy?

 The limits of liberal citizenship